 The food-first approach is always preferable when possible.
 Prioritizing protein-rich foods (eggs, Greek yogurt, lean meat, fish) even in smaller portions addresses the biggest concern (muscle preservation) without any supplement cost.

-For patients who struggle to eat adequate protein on GLP-1 medications, a protein supplement ($20 to $30/month) combined with a basic multivitamin ($10/month) covers the core nutritional needs.
+For patients who struggle to eat adequate protein on GLP-1 medications, a protein supplement ($20-30/month) combined with a basic multivitamin ($10/month) covers the core nutritional needs.
 Replenza adds convenience by bundling everything into a GLP-1-specific system.
+Nature Made's GLP-1 Companion Health Pack offers a cheaper alternative at $20-30/month but lacks collagen and amino acids.

 Frequently Asked Questions